yusuke0913/Documentation/source/includes/_employees.md

 }
 ```

-This endpoint updates a webhooks.
+This endpoint updates an Employee.

 ### HTTP Request